FAQs

 d.
 A list of the providers it used.

-All information will be shared privately with other Signatories.
-Thus, if a Signatory make all calculations on their own, they will have to report that to the Secretariat, which will share this information with other Signatories.
-Only the portfolio alignment score will be made public.
+All information will be shared privately with other signatories.
+Thus, if a signatory make all calculations on their own, they will have to report that to the Secretariat, which will share this information with other signatories.
+Only the portfolio alignment scores and the reporting percentage will be made public.

-In this instance, Signatories will be required to disclose the percentage of their eligible loan book for which they have non-disclosure.
-This information will be available to other Signatories.
+In this instance, signatories will be required to disclose the percentage of their eligible loan book for which they have non-disclosure.
+This information will be available to other signatories and has been public since 2022.
 Please see Table 3 in the technical guidance of the Poseidon Principles for an example of this.

 Is there a minimum threshold of data collection under which the calculations would be considered as non-relevant?